 VRML and the Dream of a 3D Web

 As we touched upon later, VRML (Virtual Reality Modeling Language) was an ambitious attempt to bring 3D graphics to the web.
 Dreaming of a virtual, interconnected world, VRML unfortunately never took off.
-While the idea was captivating, the technology and infrastructure just weren’t ready.
+While the idea was captivating, the technology and infrastructure just needed to be ready.

 The Rise and Fall of ActiveX